-Devede NG is available in the in most Linux software stores including the Ubuntu Software app for one-click installation.
+Devede NG is available in most Linux software stores including the Ubuntu Software app for one-click installation.
 Alternatively, there are specific packages available for Debian, Ubuntu, Fedora, and Arch also for download and installation.
 Using the packaged files will require the installation of other dependent libraries.
 The source code is also available on GitHub for compilation.

 The creation of a Video CD or DVD with Devede is very simple and straightforward.
-A new video CD or DVD can be accomplished in some small number of steps.
+A new video CD or DVD can be accomplished in a small number of steps.
 Let us look at this process.

 1. Disk Selection Window

 When you start Devede, you will first be required to choose the type of disc you want to create, whether a DVD, VCD, sVCD, CVD, DivX or Matroska / H.264 formats.
 You should know your target player before selecting the type of disc and Devede provides a basic description of the formats under them.
-You may choose to select any of these and further customize them to suit your specific need.
+You may choose to select any of these and further customize them to suit your specific needs.